 Checking In with the Mood rings

-WTN Applied SEL routines, in concert with systemic, transformative social emotional learning, embed co-learning practices that translate to holistic and connected school communities.
+WTN SEL routines, as part of systemic, transformative social emotional learning, embed co-learning practices that translate to holistic and connected school communities.

 Checking In with The Mood Rings: An Emotional Awareness & Regulation Routine

 Checking In with The Mood Rings cultivates emotional intelligence, develops language and agency, and promotes responsible decision-making.
 Ongoing practice fosters ownership of tools for shifting, as needed, in response to daily demands.

 Students arrive with a unique backpack of experiences and emotions that they carry with them throughout the day.
 The weight varies from day-to-day and hour-to-hour, but it continually affects their availability for learning and social interaction.

 Regular use of this routine allows students to explore their emotional world with curiosity and equanimity.
 Over time, students learn to respond and ADAPT in ways that suit their individual needs by developing:

 Checking In with The Mood Rings embeds a tool within a process.